abuabdirohman4/abuabdirohman4/README.md

 ## Hi I'm Abu Abdirohman 👋

 Welcome to My Repo

-I dividing my repo into several categories, depends on technology :
-1. CSS
-2. Database
-3. Javascript
-4. PHP
-5. Project
-6. Python

-For quickly preview, you can check on my pinned repo below.

-For your information :
 - 🔭 I’m currently working serveral project on my company
 - 👯 I’m looking forward to collaborate